comerc/meteor-template2/README.md

 });
 ```

+>Yeah i have used [ViewModel](http://viewmodel.org) before – it's also nice, and there are also [Blaze Components](https://github.com/peerlibrary/meteor-blaze-components).
+My only "problem" with these existing packages is that they introduce new concepts on top of the standard Blaze api.
+I just wanted less boilerplate and that best practices like setting up ReactiveVars, validating properties passed to a template or accessing Template.instance() become a no-brainer for the whole team.
+>
+>The idea for this package came up during a Meteor training with some Devs where realized how complicated it is to explain the best practices with Blaze and that they had a ton of questions like "how can i access the template instance in helpers / event handlers" or "how does a template manage state" – which is so basic that it should be the easiest thing in the world.

 ## Key features
 - Compatible with Blaze Template.
+We love it.
 - Minimum changes for migration your great project to Template2.
-- One time declaration of variables to model via html-input attribute.
+- One time declaration of variables to model via `<input value-bind>` attribute.
 - Validate input data and get doc for writing to model without coding.
 - Support of  [SimpleSchema](https://github.com/aldeed/meteor-simple-schema), may be extended for support any other model  ([Astronomy](https://github.com/jagi/meteor-astronomy) etc.)